 And voila, I was on a train.

-A lot of this could be attributed to being an unprepared idiot, but as this was my first time traveling internationally I really had no idea what I was doing.
+A lot of this could be attributed to being an unprepared idiot and listening to the dude on Thorn Tree who convinced me to arrive without cash, but as this was my first time traveling internationally I had no idea what I was doing.
 Nonetheless, this was not how I pictured the trip starting at all.
 I sat on the train feeling anxious and full of self-pity until we emerged out of the darkness and started passing by homes.

 I looked up, shocked.
 The first thing I thought was, “It looks just like the movies.”
 Then: “Oh my god–I’m in London.
 I’m really, truly, finally here.”
 I got my head out of my hands and sat back.
 Then, I started to smile.